tobealive/docs/docs/basics/basic-syntax.md

 }
 ```

-Function calls looks like this:
+Function calls look like this:

 ```v ignore
 concatenate('Hello, ', 'World!')